5 Phases for Predictable Revenue Growth: The PLANT™ DTC Marketing Framework Explained

 Most DTC brands have some form of tracking.
 The question is whether what they track is changing decisions or simply appearing on a dashboard that confirms existing assumptions.

-The Track phase covers four categories of measurement:
+The Track phase covers six categories of measurement:

 Revenue Health Metrics

-MER (Marketing Efficiency Ratio: total revenue ÷ total marketing spend), blended ROAS, email revenue as a percentage of total, and repeat purchase rate.
-These four numbers together give a complete picture of marketing health that ROAS alone cannot provide.
+MER (Marketing Efficiency Ratio: total revenue ÷ total marketing spend), Contribution Margin per order, blended ROAS, email revenue as a percentage of total, and repeat purchase rate.
+These five numbers together give a complete picture of marketing health that ROAS alone cannot provide.

 Customer Economics